Information Security Analyst Degree

 The role of information security analysts is important to many companies.
 This is true for organizations and companies that deal with sensitive databases such as banks and healthcare organizations.
 For example, patient data in healthcare organizations must be kept private.
 In growing sectors such as healthcare, information security analysts play pivotal roles in these organizations.

 Demand, therefore, is high for those with information security analyst degrees.
-Job growth for these professions is expected to reach from 18 to 25 percent over the next five to ten years.
-The salaries for information security analysts are expected to remain high with the median salary, according to the Bureau of Labor Statistics, for this profession being $90,120 per year in 2016-17 statistics, with an average pay of $43.33 per hour.
+Job growth for these professions is expected to reach 28 percent over the next decade.
+The salaries for information security analysts are expected to remain high with the median salary, according to the Bureau of Labor Statistics, for this profession is $92,600 per year, with an average pay of $44.52 per hour.
 As with any profession, continued experience and further education is useful to a successful career.

 Information security analysts are usually required to have at least a bachelor’s degree.
 Beyond this, it is essential for professionals to have further training for successful careers.

 Your education should begin in high school where math, science, and computer science will help you excel in an information security analyst role.
 Writing and communication skills, with emphasis on technical communications and writing are useful to be able to communicate security issues to clients, peers, and non-specialists.
 In college or university classes, most employers want analysts who have specialized training in computer security issues.

 For a bachelor’s degree, information security analysts tend to focus on subjects such as